msa455/msa455.github.io/index.md

 As Director of Operations for HackShanghai, I was also in charge of creating the website we would use for info and registration.
 This was a basic project, using just simple HTML/CSS, and Javascript.
 The whole site was hosted on AWS with Heroku and we used
 Typeform for handling our registrations.
-Used to be available at 2